Dropshipping Pros and Cons: Honest Breakdown for Beginners

 This increases the likelihood of returns and disputes.

-4. Dropshipping vs Traditional Ecommerce Perspective
+4. Dropshipping vs Traditional Ecommerce: A Practical Comparison

 Dropshipping reduces entry barriers but sacrifices control.